-- Full-time university-level courses: Please read the information below
+- Full-time university-level courses (except PGCE): Please read the information below

-- Part-time university-level courses: Please use the Apply button on the course page of this website
+- Part-time university-level courses and PGCE: Please use the Apply button on the course page

 Applying for full-time courses

-- If you are a UK/EU student, or a MET Foundation Degree student, and you are only applying to the MET and no other universities or colleges, you can use our short direct application form - click here
+- If you are a UK student, or a MET Foundation Degree student, and you are only applying to the MET and no other universities or colleges, you can use our short direct application form

 - If you would like to apply to other universities/colleges as well as the MET, or if you are an international applicant, please apply through UCAS (the Universities and Colleges Admissions Service) at ucas.ac.uk.
-UCAS allows you to send your application to up to five universities.
+UCAS will allow you to send your application to up to five universities.
 If you are currently at school or college, please ask your tutor for advice and a reference.